 is the Reporting Party,

-is the bishop or member of the clergy concerned or Respondent (as the case may be), or
+is the bishop or member of the clergy concerned or Respondent (as the case may be); or

 is, to the member of the Disciplinary Body’s knowledge, likely to be a material witness.

 No member of the Reports Investigation Committee may participate in the investigation of a Report who is a witness to any of the conduct alleged in it, or who has formed or expressed a definite opinion about the veracity of the allegations in the Report.
 Nor may any member of the Reports Investigation Committee participate in the investigation of a Report who is a member of the clergy domiciled or serving in a diocese in which the bishop concerned is either domiciled or serving or is a layperson who is a member of a congregation in such diocese.